njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ## Presenting data

 Congratulations!
 You finally made it!
 This is the last part of the tutorial.
 Follow this guide to learn how to create dashboards and widgets in Ubidots.
 [Guide on how to create Dashboards and Widgets (here)](https://help.ubidots.com/en/articles/2400308-create-dashboards-and-widgets).
 The device automatically sends data after every 15 minutes which triggers the alerts that are sent via email.
-[The data sent is stored](https://help.ubidots.com/en/articles/636669-how-long-is-my-data-stored-for) in the Ubidots's [MongoDB](https://ubidots.com/blog/designing-for-the-internet-of-things/) for a month.
+[The data sent is stored](https://help.ubidots.com/en/articles/636669-how-long-is-my-data-stored-for) in the Ubidots's [MongoDB](https://ubidots.com/blog/designing-for-the-internet-of-things/) for 1 month.

 ![dashboardDevices](https://user-images.githubusercontent.com/50623449/176837032-9b0d3f75-5a05-4b45-bdf7-ad87aef38bef.png)